siberianfox/g2wiki/Windows-10-VMware-Fusion-8-Issues.md

 - OSX 10.10.5
 - Atmel Studio 7 - 1009

-### Showstopper - VMware Tools Installation Failures
+### Showstopper Bug - VMware Tools Installation Failures
 These problems make it impossible to use Atmel Studio 7.

 **Symptom**: Screen resolution cannot be set above 1440x920, 1600x1200 or in some cases 1143x876 (can't remember the exact setting).
 This is the so-called `svga bug` which has been fixed, but only if VMware tools is successfully installed.